chemdrew/object-tie/README.md

 * optimization
 * addKey and deleteKey added onto the linked object as prototype methods (maybe/maybe not..
 I don't want to mess with js standard objects or anything in the global namespace)
 * different places to save the object to. instead of it just being a json file it could be stored in a DB
+* was going to add an async method but would have to add promises to that to not overwrite the file, and then the performance stays the same as before...
+One thought is to add a promiseFlag that only allows writes when the flag is set, where it is set within the fs async callback function.

 Features for the more distant future